Sequoyah Hills: Talahi and Sequoyah Hills

 In the mid-1920s, E. V. Ferrell began major residential development in Sequoyah Hills.
 To connect his holdings along the peninsula, he built Cherokee Boulevard (named for the Indian mound in the road's median) and improved Scenic Drive as far as its modern intersection with Bluff and Southgate (a gate at this point inspired the name of the latter).
 Ferrell chose the name "Sequoyah Hills" to match the name of Cherokee Boulevard.
-By 1924, houses had been built at 901, 919, 927 and 937 Scenic Drive, and fifty lots had been sold by the end of the decade.
+By 1924, houses had been built at 901, 919, 927 and 937 Scenic Drive, and 50 lots had been sold by the end of the decade.

-In 1926, Robert Foust, a partner in the real estate firm Alex McMillan Company, purchased a 100 acre tract of land on the southeast section of Looney's Bend with plans to develop a premier subdivision for Knoxville.
+In 1926 Robert Foust, a partner in the real estate firm Alex McMillan Company, purchased a 100 acre tract of land on the southeast section of Looney's Bend with plans to develop a premier subdivision for Knoxville.
 Foust envisioned a neighborhood for those "who insist upon and can afford the best," and where "all the ugliness of city life has been shut out."
 He named the new subdivision "Talahi," Cherokee for "standing oak forest."
 The new neighborhood, Foust believed, would bring together "an Indian past, a technical future, and a natural forest setting."

-Foust recruited landscape engineer Earle S. Draper to oversee Talahi's complex landscape designs.
+Foust recruited landscape designer Earle S. Draper to oversee Talahi's complex landscape designs.
 The plans called for curvilinear streets, preservation of mature trees wherever possible, and underground utilities.
-Lot sizes were to be no less than 5,000 square feet, and were restricted to single-family homes.
+Lot sizes were to be no less than 5,000 square feet and were restricted to single-family homes.
 Foust's restrictions called for all houses to be built in English Cottage or American Colonial Revival styles (this restriction was abandoned by subsequent developers).
 A country club was to be built along the river bank.

 Between 1927 and 1929, Foust constructed several landscape features, including entrance pylons, fountains, and a park (Papoose Park).
-Talahi was opened to sales in the Spring of 1929.
-Unfortunately, only one lot— 940 Cherokee Boulevard— was sold before the stock market crashed later that year.
+Talahi was opened to sales in the spring of 1929.
+Only one lot—940 Cherokee Boulevard—was sold before the stock market crashed later that year.
 In the early 1930s, lots in Talahi, originally marketed in the $4,000 to $10,000 range, were selling for just $600.
 His finances in ruins, Foust committed suicide in September 1933.